rinawasabi/advanced-web-dev/Final Project/Project_phase_1.md

 ## 5. Project Management and User Testing

+**Project Management**
 This project is implemented solely.
 As this project has 4 phases, they were divded as follows.
+This might slightly change as assignments and exams of other courses might interfare.

+# Phase 1 - Definition and Planning (Week 13-14)

+# Phase 2 - Basic structure and main functionalities (Week 15-16)

+# Phase 3 - Advanced features and optimization (Week 17-18)

+# Phase 4 - Refinement & Presentation (Week 19-20)

+**User Testing**